 Chihuahuas are known for having either apple or deer heads.
 The long-haired apple head Chihuahua is more common and has fluffier fur like a stuffed toy.
 The short-haired deer head Chihuahua has the same body structure but a thinner and shinier coat.

-Despite their cuteness and almost-weightless-structure, raising a Chihuahua requires full-time responsibility to meet the dog’s health and sanitary needs, food intake, daily activities, preventive maintenance, and handling.
+Despite their cuteness, small size, and almost-weightless structure, raising a Chihuahua requires full-time responsibility to meet the dog’s health and sanitary needs, food intake, daily activities, preventive maintenance, and handling.

 Taking care of a Chihuahua is like caring for a delicate infant, but one that is mobile, surprisingly full of energy, and moody.